A detailed look at our versioning policy and implementation.

 Commits that would result in a SemVer patch bump must start with

 We allow squashing of commits, provided that the squashed message adheres the the above message format.

-It is acceptable for some commits in a pull request to not include a semantic prefix, as long as a later commit in the same pull request contains a meaningful encompassing semantic message.
+It is acceptable for some commits in a pull request to not include a semantic prefix, as long as the pull request title contains a meaningful encompassing semantic message.

 masterbranch will always contain the next major version